On optimal constacyclic codes: Classical MDS Codes

 \begin{proof} We only show Item a): $sq=\left[ 1+ r\frac{(k-1)}{2} \right] q = q + r(q+1)\frac{(k-1)}{2} -r\frac{(k-1)}{2} \equiv rk + 1 -r\frac{(k-1)}{2} = 1 +r\frac{(k-1)}{2} + r$ ( mod $rn$).
 On the other hand, $tq \equiv s + r + rq + rq\frac{q}{2} = s + r + rq + r(q+1)\frac{q}{2} - r\frac{q}{2} \equiv s + r + r\frac{q}{2}=t$ ( mod $rn$). \end{proof}

-Until now we deal with properties and characterizations of cyclotomic cosets.
-In the following theorems, we utilize the previous results concerning cosets for the construction of optimal constacyclic codes.
+Until now we have dealt with properties and characterizations of cyclotomic cosets.
+In the following theorems, we utilize the previous results about cosets for the construction of optimal constacyclic codes.
 As we will see in the following sections, these codes will be utilized in order to construct families of optimal convolutional codes and also to derive families of optimal asymmetric quantum codes.